 Having said that, this does not mean that an aspiring author should give up their writing dreams due to this fact.
-It does not mean that story-telling can't be mastered, for it certainly can.
+It does not mean that storytelling can't be mastered, for it certainly can.
 All you need is to have the drive, the focus and motivation, and to be absolutely ready to work your mind off.

 Although I hold classic authors like Shakespeare, Jane Austen and the Bronte sisters very high in the literary sphere (this is what this site is about after all), I will admit that, for communication purposes, I believe more in the power of plain language over that of the beautiful rhetoric.
 Unless you're writing an academic essay/journal/article, using simple and plain words to communicate is much more effective and drives home your message in a much easier and clearer way than using big words that neither holds any context nor relevance to your theme or message.
 As a significant saying goes: "it's not enough to write so that you can be understood, you must write so that you cannot be misunderstood."
 (Source unknown).

 While clarity is very important when doing your storytelling, interaction is equally as important, if not more.
 Interact by engaging your audience in your topic or theme.
 Whether you're verbally telling a story, or having it appear on print, the rules apply either way.
-An author whose book engages readers so well that they find themselves lost and immersed in the book's contents, is a great story-teller.
+An author or narrator whose book engages readers so well that they find themselves lost and immersed in the book's contents, is a great storyteller.
 They have mastered that art, whether by nature or nurture.

-So my point?
+So what is my point?

 a) In order to hugely impact your audience with your story, you have to master the art of storytelling

 The Power of Storytelling - Introduction.